aspose-total/Aspose.Total-Products/total/en/net/conversion/pptm-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to XLT via C# or Online App" h2=".NET API for PPTM to XLT conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to quickly and easily convert PPTM files to XLT within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting PPTM files to XLT.

+The first step is to use Aspose.Slides for .NET to export the PPTM file to HTML.
+Aspose.Slides for .NET is a powerful .NET component that enables developers to create, read, write and manipulate PowerPoint presentations without the need for Microsoft PowerPoint.
+It supports a wide range of features, including the ability to export presentations to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to XLT.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, write and manipulate Excel spreadsheets without the need for Microsoft Excel.
+It supports a wide range of features, including the ability to convert HTML files to XLT.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPTM file to XLT within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLT.
+By using Aspose.Total for .NET, developers can quickly and easily convert PPTM files to XLT within any .NET, C#, ASP.NET and VB.NET application.
+The two-step process is simple and straightforward, and requires no additional software or libraries.
+Aspose.Total for .NET is a powerful suite of components that enables developers to quickly and easily convert PPTM files to XLT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}